Detail of a page from a bound wallpaper sample book

-The museum also retains and collects a variety of primary source material including photographs of homes, with supporting questionnaires and oral history testimony, domestic inventories and information about the east London furniture trade.
-There is also an extensive reference resource of visual representations of the domestic interior and a growing collection of wallpaper and textile sample books.
+The museum also collects a variety of primary source material including photographs of homes, with supporting questionnaires and oral history testimony.
+There is an extensive reference resource of visual representations of the domestic interior and a growing collection of wallpaper and textile sample books.
 Other holdings include a number of manuscript letters, diaries and account books.

 Access to library and archive material and the collections enquiry service is temporarily unavailable while the curatorial team focuses on the museum’s major development project, ‘Unlocking the Geffrye’.
 The service will resume in Spring 2020.